 Specific advertising costs (including the cost of production and airtime to broadcast trails) is exempt from disclosure under section 43(2) of the FOI Act.

 Note: The BBC does not advertise the need to be licensed, the ways to pay and the consequences of non-payment on commercial TV stations.
 TV trails are shown on BBC channels.
 Communications shown on BBC channels are referred to as ‘trails’ because the BBC, as a public service broadcaster, does not raise revenue through advertising.

-TV Licensing’s budgeted and actual costs for the last ten financial years are shown in this chart:
+TV Licensing’s budgeted and actual costs for the financial years 2006/07 to 2017/18 are shown in this chart:

 |Budgeted (£ million)||130.4||128.6||134.1|